2001 Austrian Grand Prix: Background

 The 2001 Austrian Grand Prix was the 6th of the 17 motor races of the 2001 Formula One World Championship and the 24th edition of the event as part of the series.
 It was held at the nine-turn 4.326 km A1 Ring, Spielberg, Styria on 13 May 2001.
 Redesigned by Hermann Tilke to comply with FIA Grade 1 Circuit License requirements for its Formula One return in 1997, the track is of average length and provides very few low-speed sections.
 It allowed teams to optimise their engines and ran with little downforce.
 Teams also ensured that brakes and cooling systems had no excess strain put upon them because of their heavy usage over a single lap.
 For the Grand Prix, 11 teams (each representing a different constructor) entered two race drivers each.

 Following the 2000 race, the Grand Prix organisers extended the length of the kerbs along the side of the track and the gravel traps beside it.
 An additional row of tyres was erected to improve driver safety.
 The line demoting the entry to the pit lane was moved from the entry to the final corner to the exit of turn eight.
 The changes were predicted to affect lap times since cars would have less on-track time and spend more time in their pit stalls.

-After winning the preceding Spanish Grand Prix, Ferrari driver Michael Schumacher led the Drivers' Championship with 36 points, eight ahead of David Coulthard in the leading McLaren in second.
-The second Ferrari of Rubens Barrichello was third with 14 points and Williams' Ralf Schumacher was two points behind in fourth.
-With eight points, Sauber's Nick Heidfeld completed the top five in the standings.
-In the Constructors' Championship, Ferrari led with 50 points; McLaren stood in second place with 32 points.
-Williams were third with 18 points, as Jordan with 13 points and Sauber nine contended for fourth place.
+After winning the preceding Spanish Grand Prix, Ferrari driver Michael Schumacher led the World Drivers' Championship with 36 championship points, eight ahead of David Coulthard in the leading McLaren in second.
+The second Ferrari of Rubens Barrichello was third with 14 championship points and Williams' Ralf Schumacher was two championship points behind in fourth.
+With eight championship points, Sauber's Nick Heidfeld completed the top five in the standings.
+In the World Constructors' Championship, Ferrari led with 50 championship points; McLaren stood in second place with 32 championship points.
+Williams were third with 18 championship points, as Jordan with 13 championship points and Sauber on nine contended for fourth place.